UN faces $100 trln shortfall in fight against climate change, inequality - report

 "However, with less than ten years to go, there is a pressing need to explore even bigger and more radical solutions than those being deployed today."

-Among other leading financial companies involved in the initiative include BlackRock (BLK.N), JPMorgan (JPM.N), Bridgewater Associates and Schroders (SDR.L), the report said.
+Among other leading financial companies involved in the initiative include BlackRock, JPMorgan, Bridgewater Associates and Schroders, the report said.